Bhatte/Alph-Dev/README.md

       --no-backup                   Do not create backups before removal (advanced)
 ```

+### Protocol rendering examples

+Moved to `docs/agents/protocol-examples.md` for clarity and maintainability.

 ## Why Alph?
 1. **Security**: Local-first design — no network requests and sensitive values are redacted in output.
 2. **Simplicity**: One command configures multiple agents; no manual JSON editing.